Paayum Puli (2015 film): Reception

-Reviewing the Telugu version Jayasurya, Indiaglitz rated 3 out of 5 stating that "Vishal has played the gutsy cop in the past, in this he is as strong as an actor as he can be.
-He shows verve, ably assisted by a good screenplay.
-Besides the gutsy avatar, Vishal has a sentimental side.
-When it is time for sentiment, the director keeps the proceedings measured and restrained.
-Sans excess in terms of melodrama, the climax works.
-The pre-climax portion is as surprising for the key character as the interval bang was for the audience.
-Just goes to show the strength of the line.
-This one is yet another film which relies on the strength of the line but throws up little in terms of scenes.
-The comedy involving Surya doesn't work quite well.
-Kajal cackles up the screen when she is around, as is her style.
 Velraj's cinematography is deft and Imam's music fits the bill.
 Vishal's performance leaves a strong impact.
 Watch him balance action and sentiment and carry them on his shoulders with ease.
 Samuthirikaran and Soori have a good amount of screenspace, the former more effective in delivering the goods as he gets a big share in the pie.
 Murli Sharma, Harish Utthaman, RK and others do their parts well.
 Jayasurya may be watched for Vishal's verve-filled performance.